simgrid/simgrid/docs/source/Tutorial_MPI_Applications.rst

 modifications to `run on top of SMPI
 <https://framagit.org/simgrid/SMPI-proxy-apps>`_.

-This setting permits to debug your MPI applications in a perfectly reproducible setup, with no Heisenbugs.
-Enjoy the full Clairevoyance provided by the simulator while running what-if analysis on platforms that are still to be built!
+This setting permits one to debug your MPI applications in a perfectly reproducible setup, with no Heisenbugs.
+Enjoy the full Clairvoyance provided by the simulator while running what-if analyses on platforms that are still to be built!
 Several `production-grade MPI applications
 <https://framagit.org/simgrid/SMPI-proxy-apps#full-scale-applications>`_
 use SimGrid for their integration and performance testing.